openfga/openfga/.github/ISSUE_TEMPLATE/bug_report.md

 **Other data**
 - How are you running OpenFGA?
 (As a binary, in Docker, in Kubernetes)
-- What data store are you using?
+- What datastore are you using?
 (In memory, MySQL, Postgres)